 Again for those in the back: regardless of who it is, NEVER send money until you have met with the breeder, seen their facility, and picked out the dog you are going to get.

 Finally, it’s important to build a relationship with the breeder.
 Everyone wants the cheapest pup they can find RIGHT NOW when instead, we need to take the time and get on a wait list with a breeder that is responsible and trustworthy.
-We don’t get the instant gratification, but it’s a great way to follow your pup’s journey as well as create a bond with the breeder for life.
+You don’t get that instant gratification, but it’s a great way to follow your pup’s journey as well as create a bond with the breeder for life.